Kibrael/RPG/python/combat.md

 **Effects on Damage and Statuses**
 Armor grants reductions to damage type based on the quality of the armor and the relationship to weapon damage type.
 Armor also grants resistance to status effects based on quality and relationship to type and cause of the status.
+Some armor can block the application of certain statuses

 ### Weapons Effects and Modifiers